jarodise/logseq-trello-plugin/README.md

 ## Usage

 ### Creating Trello Cards
-1. Write your content in LogSeq
+1. Write your content in Logseq
 2. Use `/Send Block to Trello` to create a card from current block
 3. Or use `/Send Page to Trello` to create a card from entire page
 4. The Trello card URL will be added as a property